89Q12/M3E5/README.md

   - Discord bridge
   - Seamless ai bridge
   - Disabling a few commands that aren't needed e.g. play a song on youtube, because this gets handeld by the bot

+# Critical bugs

+  - the permissionsystem is currently not working, so you need to set the role id's in permissions.py
+  - Not enough in the code comments D: hehe

 # Install instructions

- I will add them as soon as I have time to make an docker img
+ I working on an docker img infrastructure but atm follow the run instructions

 ### run instructions

  Clone the repo and install requirements and setup a mysql server with the database file I uploaded.
  In the config you need to paste your bot token, then you can run main.py.